Bedrock Knowledge Bases Retrieve API Does Not Work with OpenSearch Serverless NextGen — Cause and Workaround

 Layer 1: IAM Policy

-Attach the following inline policy to the EC2 instance role (or the IAM role used by your application).
+Attach the following inline policy to the EC2 instance role (or the IAM role used by the application).

 {